12 – ZACHARY TAYLOR

 Things went from bad to worse when Senator Stephen A. Douglas, the head of the Democratic Party, strong-armed him into supporting the Kansas-Nebraska Act, which would repeal the Missouri Compromise – allowing slave states to exist in the north, which furthered the schism over the abolitionist movement.

 Did I mention that he once accidentally ran over an old lady with his horse?!
-He also became the first and only President ever to be arrested by the police!
+He also became the first President ever to be arrested by the police!
 And what’s even crazier, even though he had a record of horse-related incidents, the courts dismissed the case over insufficient evidence.
 The newspapers speculated that he was probably drunk riding at the time.
+(Similarly, President Ulysses S. Grant was later pulled over for speeding – on a horse)

 The Union deteriorated around him and he was abandoned by his own party.
 As he was leaving the White House, Franklin is quoted as saying, “There’s nothing left to do, but get drunk.”
 And that’s exactly what he did.
 Pierce returned home in defeat.
 After his wife passed away, he took up binge-drinking as a full-time gig and became a hermit.
 He died of cirrhosis of the liver, due to the insane amounts of alcohol he consumed towards the end of his life.